a0a7/svtplayarr/README.md

 ## Overview

+SVTPlayArr is a service that integrates SVT Play and NRK (the respective public broadcaster streaming services for Sweden and Norway) with your *arr stack.
+When content is requested through Jellyseerr or Overseerr and is available on SVT Play or NRK, it will be automatically downloaded using svtplay-dl.

+## Features

+- Automatic content detection on SVT Play and NRK
+- Integration with Jellyseerr and Overseerr webhooks
+- Full svtplay-dl configuration support
+- Automatic Sonarr/Radarr notification after download
+- Daily updates of svtplay-dl from GitHub releases
+- RESTful API for manual operations
+- Configurable download settingsrr stack integration for SVT Play and NRK (Swedish and Norwegian public broadcaster streaming services)

+## Overview

 svtplayarr is a service that integrates the SVT Play and NRK (Swedish and Norwegian public broadcaster) streaming services with your Jellyfin *arr stack.
 When content is requested through Jellyseerr and is available on SVT Play or NRK, it will be automatically downloaded using svtplay-dl.

 ## Features